Spanish football rivalries – Derbies in La Liga

 Valencia vs Villarreal

-For basically the entire 20th Century, Valencia had things almost all their own way in their region of Spain.
-While city rivals Levante have become a more regular top-flight fixture in recent years, regional neighbours Villarreal have been the team to emerge as their main 21st Century rivals in the Valencian Community, eclipsing the likes of Elche, Hercules and CD Castellon.
+For basically the entire 20th century, Valencia had things almost all their own way in their region of Spain.
+While city rivals Levante have become a more regular top-flight fixture in recent years, regional neighbours Villarreal have been the team to emerge as their main 21st-century rivals in the Valencian Community, eclipsing the likes of Elche, Hercules and Castellon.

 The Yellow Submarine have risen from virtually nowhere, admittedly with the help of some significant financial backing, to take the fight to Valencia, regularly finishing above and beating their big city neighbours.
 They’ve even started pinching their players with Dani Parejo, arguably Valencia’s best player at the time, moving to the Ceramica in 2020.
 A year later, Villarreal won their first trophy – the 2020/21 Europa League.